mavryk-network/mavryk-snapshot/README.md

 ## Server Entrypoint

-Service to server Tezos nodes snapshots from Google Cloud and expose them.
+Service to server Mavryk nodes snapshots from Google Cloud and expose them.

 We from marigold use it as a Web Service.